 My junior year, I took a creative writing class, just for fun.
 At the close of the semester, the professor asked invited me to join the staff of her literary journal.
 Throughout the next year, I reviewed submissions, edited pieces, and designed the finished product.
 As my college career waned, the experience made me realize I didn’t want to move to Washington D.C. and work for a politician—I wanted to work in publishing.

-In 2014, I graduated from Trinity and moved to Boston to pursue my graduate studies in publishing.
+In 2014, I graduated from college and moved to Boston to pursue my graduate studies in publishing.
 It would take thousands and thousands of words to summarize everything I accomplished there, so suffice it to say: I learned a lot.
 Mainly, that while there are many niches in the publishing industry, I was happiest writing and editing.
 Nothing else matches thrill of untangling a particularly knotty sentence.

 After graduation, I began my career as a magazine writer and editor.
 In the past three years, I’ve written, edited, and written some more.
 Outside of work, I stretched myself as a writer even more.
 I joined my first writing group and made writing friends.
 The sense of camaraderie, and the knowledge that someone other than myself is invested in the stories I’m telling, has been invaluable to my fiction writing.
 Plus, meeting every two weeks adds a brand new sense of accountability.